 We are always looking for interesting topics on sonic research, artistic and musical projects, and anything related to the study of sound.
 Please contact us if you would like to make a presentation about your research.
 For information about the current series, as well as past events, see our lecture series page.

 If you are interested in applying, please review the application details (PDF).
-Submission deadline is May 15 of each year the grant program is offered.
-The next grant deadline is May 15, 2022.
+The next grant deadline is Jan 7, 2022.

 Become an Affiliated Researcher